Frequently Asked Questions

 Many charity evaluators aim to assign an objective rating to many different organizations.
 This requires relying on less detailed information about a charity and its activities.
 These services may be helpful to donors who are trying to determine whether a particular charity is legitimate or not.

 GiveWell aims to serve donors who seek a recommendation about where to give.
-GiveWell does thorough, in-depth research on a small number of organizations so that we recommend outstanding organizations that donors can be confident in.
+GiveWell does thorough, in-depth research on a small number of programs so that we can recommend the most outstanding giving opportunities.

 Questions About Donations to GiveWell and Our Recommended Charities